 The announcement was made in a Virtual Proceeding via video call.

-Virtual Proceedings of the House of Lords will now begin for the last time.
-I remind Members that these proceedings are subject to parliamentary privilege and that what we say is available to the public both in Hansard and to those listening and watching.
-Members’ microphones will initially be set to mute, and the broadcasting team will unmute their microphones shortly before we reach their place in the speakers’ list.
-Members may now need to accept an on-screen prompt to unmute their microphone.
-When Members have finished speaking, their microphone will again be set to mute.
-I ask colleagues to keep their contributions as brief as possible, and then we will be able to get as many people on the list into Question Time as we possibly can.
+My Lords, Virtual Proceedings of the House of Lords will now begin.
+I remind Members that these proceedings are subject to parliamentary privilege and that what we say is available to the public both in Hansard and to those listening.
+I remind participating Members that their microphones will be set to mute, and that they should unmute their microphones shortly before we reach their place in the speakers’ list.
+Members are asked not to use the group chat function.

 The Virtual Proceedings on the Statement will now commence.
 I will call the Statement and the Minister will repeat the Statement in the usual way.
 I will then call the Front-Benchers and the Minister to respond.
 After that, we will begin the period of Back-Bench questions, which has been extended to 30 minutes.
 I will call each Back-Bench Member on the speakers’ list to ask a supplementary question and the Minister to answer.
 I ask each speaker to ensure that their microphone is unmuted prior to asking a supplementary question.
 Each speaker’s microphone will be returned to mute once their supplementary question has finished.
 In accordance with guidance agreed by the Procedure Committee, if Members are not listed it is not possible to ask a supplementary question, nor to take part in proceedings.